-The Statute of Limitations sets a two-year time limit on medical negligence cases, within which it is possible to make a claim for compensation.
-If legal proceedings are not commenced within this period, a claim will not be allowed, regardless of the injuries sustained.
+The Statute of Limitations sets a two-year time limit on medical negligence cases, within which it is possible to bring a case.
+If legal proceedings are not commenced within this period, a case will not be allowed to proceed, regardless of the injuries sustained.
 However, there are some circumstances in which there may be flexibility regarding this limit.

-Here at S.T.
-O’Sullivan & Co Solicitors, we are experienced medical negligence solicitors and we always advise clients to seek legal advice as soon as possible if medical negligence is suspected.
-It can be a long process, particularly as you will need to obtain medical records and other documentary evidence to support your claim for compensation alongside dealing with the injuries you have sustained and the changes to your life that this may have caused.
-For this reason, talking to an expert solicitor as soon as you can is essential in order to ensure that you stand the best chance of being successful in your claim.
+At S.T.
+O’Sullivan & Co Solicitors, we are experienced medical negligence solicitors with 35 years’ experience in this area of law.
+Bringing such cases can be a long process, particularly as you will need to obtain medical records and other documentary evidence to support your case alongside dealing with the injuries you have sustained and the changes to your life that this may have caused.
+For this reason, talking to an experienced solicitor as soon as you can is essential in order to ensure that you stand the best chance of being successful in your claim.

 The two year time limit is intended to prevent claims being made years after the incident, but exceptions to this rule may be made under the ‘date of knowledge’ test.
 This key legislation provides that the two year limitation period may only begin on the date on which you were aware of all of the following:

 - That the injury was caused by someone else’s negligence.